 At some point in the future IQ will reach a high enough point that larger P&S type cameras will no longer be used by the majority anymore (some say we are there now, I don’t agree just yet).
 Just us more serious photographers and pros will lug around those 5lb bricks, but even full frame sensor cameras will get smaller in the form of mirror less versions like we have now except they are still too expensive for the average person.
 The major camera makers should have gotten their name on cell phones a long time ago to develop brand loyalty.
 Big names like Nikon are going to be left behind and end up focusing on the mid to pro / high-end of the market which is what they are good at already.
 Eventually they will make what the market demands even if other brands like Fuji, Olympus & Sony take a large chunk of that market away from them.
 Canikon will still be around but their offerings will be different from what we see today in the big box stores.
 Even screen technologies are about to change in the next 3-5yrs

 Users are taking their creativity to places they never would have otherwise due to the time and skill it would take to use Photoshop to do the same effects, now in just a few minutes they can mix and match app effects and in some cases control where and how much effect is applied to the image.
 Once a user gets to know what can be done with various apps then it gets easier to visualize the end result while taking the photo.
 Creativity is never a bad thing.
 Say what you want about cell phone / tablet image quality at least folks are having fun and creating some very interesting art with them and that’s what it’s all about not making huge prints and getting paid to take photos.
 Some Pros look down their noses at this but it’s a growing trend with no let up in sight so we might as well get used to it, even embrace it.
 If someone likes the result what does it matter how it got there.
-Few young people make large prints very often and most don’t make prints at all, it’s all electronic display and web pages now and the small files tend to look much better then when viewed at 100% ( very few folks do that with mobile devices).
+Few young people make large prints very often and most don’t make prints at all, it’s all electronic display and web pages now and the small files tend to look much better on the small screens then when viewed at 100% ( very few folks do that with mobile devices).
 Every one I know with a smart phone is taking and showing photos and that’s not going to end anytime soon.
 Fact is on those small screens most images look pretty good IMO.
 Mobile devices all have a long way to go, they need bigger sensors ( or better ones) Optical Image stabilization, and really excellent lenses.
 Various manufactures have done some very interesting things on the software side but no one has put it all together in a way that gets me excited about a phone’s camera yet.
 I have no doubt that will happen in the next few years.
 Just look at what some cell phones offer in their cameras for example, They have burst mode, sweep panorama, HDR (that really works without any ghosting), slow motion video, software image stabilization that mixes different parts of images to get a sharp one, Tap focus instead of the slooooow pan of the focus point on typical P&S cameras, and a ton of apps for specific purposes like motion blur / trails ( slow shutter modes), real-time film effects and filters for example.
 P&S camera makers don’t have a chance anymore to get sales back.
 That boat already sailed and it’s not coming back.
 A few folks are still buying P&S cameras but very few compared to a 5+ years back.
 Same is happening with PCs now that tablets are being used by over 35% of the US population and increasing by the day.
 Smart phones are at 51% and climbing. at some point sales will flatten out just like they always eventually do.
 Phablets (large phones) will eventually have much bigger screens with flexible folding displays.
 We have not seen the maturity of tablets and phones yet like we have with DSLRs and lenses.
 With TVs it’s hard to say due to the high cost with new tech in the first few years.
 4K is here and will be priced about the same as current in a few years but screen technology may take a while longer to make any real market disruption.

 At another level some folks are using tablets etc. to process images taken on a regular camera.
 I do some of that because the apps can do things I can’t or don’t want to do on my desktop plus I can work on an image when not at home.
 The latest iPad for example has plenty of computing power to process a decent sized image.
 If you use a IOS device forget about using iTunes for image transfer because iTunes will downsize your images and Apple has not provided a way to turn that off (dumb), as a result we need another app to work around that.
 I use WiFi Photo Transfer, it’s super fast, wireless and easy to use and I end up with full rez images on my iPad.
 Be carefull that all your apps will save a full rez image as many don’t, or you might have to set them up in each apps settings section to make sure, even then larger files can cause crashes with some.
 With Android you have more freedom with drag and dropping files compared to Apple’s closed system.
 I’m not loyal to Apple, when Samsung better meets my needs I will go with Samsung it’s just a tool.
 All of Apples tablets have the same old iSight camera in them.
 Not bad but not the latest either plus no flash and no pano or burst mode (iPad Air 2 is an exception).